EutechCybernetic/lucy-pro-documentation/block-source.raw.md

 This is useful to ensure that certain parts of a sequene are executed before another.

 {% hint type="seealso" %}
-    See [dataflow](dataflow) for more information on controlling data flow through a action sequence {% endhint %}
+    See [Flow of Data and Execution](actionsequences.rst#dataflow) for more information on controlling data flow through a action sequence {% endhint %}

 Input:Value: The value to inject when something is written to the trigger port Output:Output: The value specified in the input.
 This is written only once the trigger port has a value written to it.